TheNsBhasin/Drowsiness_Detection/README.md

 ```

 ## Description
-A computer vision system that uses a real-time algorithm to detect eye blinks in a video sequence from a standard camera and plays an alarm if the driver appears to be drowsy.
+A computer vision system that uses a real-time algorithm to detect eye blinks in a video sequence from a standard camera and sound an alarm if the driver appears to be drowsy.

 ### Algorithm
 Given an input image (and normally an ROI that specifies the object of interest), a shape predictor attempts to localize key points of interest along the shape.